You are here

 When will these changes come into effect?

-It is anticipated that the first of the smaller pack sizes will be registered from January 2020.
+New smaller pack sizes were registered from February 2020.
 The fentanyl indication changes came into effect in the first half of 2020.
-Due to the large number of opioid products on the Australian market the other changes will be phased in.
+Due to the large number of opioid products on the Australian market the other changes will be phased in subsequently.

 - 18% of current opioid consumers did not recognise the term 'opioids', and only half (53%) were aware that they were taking an opioid medication.
 Just 2% of current consumer respondents were able to identify all of the prescription opioid medications.

 - Only 17% of current opioid consumers reported that they were using prescription opioids in a safe and effective way, and they were not dependent on their medication.